openworm/openworm_docs/Overview/data.rst

 Mailing Lists
 =============
 There are two Google Groups in connection with OpenWorm.
 We suggest joining both lists to stay current, introduce yourself to the project, and participate in ongoing discussions.
-Simply click on "Join Group" for each list.
+Simply login with you Gmail username and click on "Join Group" for each list.

 This list is for general updates and announcements related to the project. https://groups.google.com/forum/?hl=en#!forum/openworm